CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Preliminaries

-Given as input transactions, the validators execute an SMR protocol $\Pi$ and output an ordered sequence of confirmed transactions, known as the transaction ledger.
-We say that $\Pi$ solves the SMR problem when: i) correct validators agree in a \emph{total order}~\cite{defago2004total}, ii) the transaction ledger is \emph{certifiable}.
+\textbf{SMR problem.} Given as input transactions submitted by clients, the validators execute an SMR protocol $\Pi$ and output an ordered sequence of confirmed transactions, known as the transaction ledger.
+We say that $\Pi$ solves the SMR problem when: (i) correct validators agree in a \emph{total order}~\cite{defago2004total}, (ii) the transaction ledger is \emph{certifiable} to clients.